Identitry/home-ops/docs/specification.md

 #### Media

-Most of these apps are running on TrueNAS stor and needs to be moved to the cluster before the NAS can be upgraded.

-- Jellyfin (new, replaces Plex) ✅
+- Jellyfin ✅
 - Plex ✅
-- Bazarr (currently on truenas-stor) ✅
+- Bazarr ✅
-- Sonarr (currently on truenas-stor) ✅
+- Sonarr ✅
-- Radarr (currently on truenas-stor) ✅
+- Radarr ✅
-- Prowlarr (currently on truenas-stor) ✅
+- Prowlarr ✅
 - Recyclarr - Trash Guides best practices sync with Radarr/Sonarr ✅
 - FlareSolverr - Proxy server to bypass Cloudflare and DDoS-GUARD protection ✅
-- QBitTorrent (currently on truenas-stor) with GlueTun for NordVPN
+- QBitTorrent with GlueTun for NordVPN ✅
-- Sabnzbd (new)
+- Sabnzbd with GlueTun for NordVPN (new)

 #### Virtual Machines